burgil/supe-project-creator/README.md

 ## Overview

 Supe Project Creator is a comprehensive tool designed to help you build modern web applications quickly and efficiently.
-It generates project templates using **TypeScript**, **HTML**, and **CSS**, with built-in **hot reloading** for a seamless development workflow.
+It generates project templates using **TypeScript**, **HTML**, and **CSS**, with included **hot reloading** for a seamless development workflow.

-The tool comes with a **built-in web server** that runs on **HTTP/1.1**, making it easy to test and deploy your projects locally or in production.
+The tool comes with a **built-in web server**, making it easy to test and deploy your projects locally or in production.
 One of the standout features is a pre-configured **AI demo** that showcases object detection in images, demonstrating the integration of machine learning in web apps.

 By streamlining the project setup process, Supe Project Creator allows developers to focus on writing code rather than spending time on tedious configuration tasks.